-The main limitaion of using zonal averaged brightness temperatures (to a lesser extent for tropical-ocean averages) for inter-calibration is the impact of diurnal cycle which aliases into the estimated biases.
+[58] The main limitation of using zonal-averaged brightness temperatures (to a lesser extent for tropical ocean averages) for intercalibration is the impact of diurnal cycle which aliases into the estimated biases.
 One way to overcome this is to use data from only those areas where diurnal cycle of the measurements is very small.
-It is evident from Kottayil et al. [2012] that these areas are channel and time dependent.
-Combing the methods presented in this paper and that of Kottayil et al. [2012] remains topic for future work.
+It is evident from Kottayil et al. [2013] that these areas, where the diurnal cycle is minimal, are channel and time dependent.
+Combining the methods presented in this paper and that of Kottayil et al. [2013] remains topic for future work.

-Overall, the biases are complex and have time-, state-, and instrument-dependencies 460 (e.g., instrument viewing angle dependent biases, as shown in John et al. [2012a]).
-Cor-461 recting the biases of these instruments, primarily designed to provide data for weather 462 forecasting, to create climate monitoring data sets, is challenging.
-See Thorne et al. 463 [2011] for a detailed discussion of these issues for temperature sounding channels.
-When 464 using these data for climate applications, it is necessary to have a clear understanding 465 of the detailed specification of the required measurement uncertainties and instrument 466 deficiencies.
-467
+[59] Overall, the biases are complex and have time-, state-, and instrument-dependencies (e.g., instrument-viewing angle-dependent biases, as shown in John et al. [2013]).
+Correcting the biases of these instruments, primarily designed to provide data for weather forecasting and to create climate monitoring data sets, is challenging.
+See Thorne et al. [2011] for a detailed discussion of these issues for temperature-sounding channels.
+When using these data for climate applications, it is necessary to have a clear understanding of the detailed specification of the required measurement uncertainties and instrument deficiencies.

-Acknowledgments.
-We thank David Parker and Roger Saunders for valuable com-468 ments.
-VOJ was supported by the U.K. Joint DECC and DEFRA Integrated Climate 469 Programme - GA01101, the UK JWCRP, and EUMETSAT CMSAF.
-The contributions 470 by SAB and AK were partially funded by the Swedish Science Council and the Swedish 471 Space Board.
-This work contributes to COST Action ES604-Water Vapor in the Climate 472 System (WaVaCS) and to the EUMETSAT CMSAF activities.
-Thanks to Lisa Neclos, 473 NOAA CLASS for AMSU-B and MHS Level-1b data and EUMETSAT NWP-SAF for the 474 AAPP software to process the data.
+[60] Acknowledgments.
+We thank David Parker and Roger Saunders for valuable comments.
+VOJ was supported by the Joint DECC/Defra Met Office Hadley Centre Climate Programme (GA01101), the UK JWCRP, and EUMETSAT CMSAF.
+RPA is supported by the NERC National Centre for Earth Observation and the National Centre for Atmospheric Sciences.
+The contributions by SAB and AK were partially funded by the Swedish Science Council and the Swedish Space Board.
+This work contributes to COST Action ES604-Water Vapor in the Climate System (WaVaCS) and to the EUMETSAT CMSAF activities.
+Thanks to Lisa Neclos, NOAA CLASS for AMSU-B and MHS Level-1b data, and EUMETSAT NWP-SAF for the AAPP software to process the data.